delprzemo/hospital-visits-api/readme.md

 1. **Infrastructure Deployment Pipeline**: This pipeline is responsible for deploying the infrastructure required for the application.
 It deploys a WebApp with an app plan using Azure Bicep templates.
 The pipeline is defined in the `.github/workflows/pipeline-infrastructure.yml` file.
 It can be triggered manually

 2. **API Deployment Pipeline**: This pipeline is responsible for deploying the API to the WebApp.
 It is defined in the `.github/workflows/pipeline.yml` file.
 It triggers after every PR merge

+## Tests

+The project uses XUnit and NSubstitute as test package In this project, tests have been created only for the `GetPatientVisitsQuery`` query.
+However, it is recommended to create tests for other business logic in solution.
+It is also well recommended to consider "integration" api tests, but with [mocked external services](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-5.0#inject-mock-services-1)
+Such a tests can test our api logic end to end in fully isolated and runtime built environment.